 Choudhry’s Point of View

 According to an email Sorrell sent Choudhry in 2015 stating, “I know you don’t mean anything by it, other than, perhaps a warm and friendly greeting,” Choudhry claims his actions were not sexual.
 Sorrell’s sexual harassment attorney argued that women in Sorrell’s position tend to hide the truth behind their situation.
-These women rely on their income to support their family.
-Most women cannot afford to lose their jobs, and in certain sexual harassment cases, loss wages and termination may follow sexual harassment allegations.
+These women rely on their income to support their families.
+Most women cannot afford to lose their jobs, and in certain sexual harassment cases, lost wages and termination may follow sexual harassment allegations.

 Sorrell admitted “shame” is the reason why she remained quiet for so long.
 She said she attempted to complain to Choudhry about his actions in a manner that wouldn’t penalize her, but that tactic was unsuccessful.
 Sorrell’s attorney believes Choudhry doesn’t comprehend what it’s like to deal with sexual harassment.
-Choudhry is an intelligent individual who was well aware of his misconduct, and now he’s playing victim.
+Choudhry is an intelligent individual who was well aware of his misconduct, and now he’s playing the victim.

 In addition to justifying his actions, Choudhry’s victim approach expressed how much his family faced during the outcome of the sexual harassment allegations.
 Choudhry said, “My family was besieged for weeks by media from around the world.”
-Choudhry’s point of view indirectly removes him from all faults, but evidence proves other wise including the resignation of the chancellor and provost for “mishandling” the sexual harassment accusations Choudhry faced in addition to other work related issues.
+Choudhry’s point of view indirectly removes him from all faults, but evidence proves otherwise including the resignation of the chancellor and provost for “mishandling” the sexual harassment accusations Choudhry faced in addition to other work-related issues.